If you're looking for the best VR indie games out there, we've got you covered right here.

-The music present makes sure Beat Saber is a fast-paced game, and therefore also one of the most fun games out there in VR, and there's also a shedload of DLC packs for extra tracks to play to from a variety of artists that has, in recent times, included Lady Gaga.
+The music present makes sure Beat Saber is a fast-paced game, and therefore also one of the most fun games out there in VR, there's also a shedload of DLC packs for extra tracks to play from a variety of artists that have, in recent times, included Lady Gaga.

 SUPERHOT VR is a fantastic VR game anyway, but can also, therefore, be considered a marvellous indie game too, considering its developers aren't from a big studio.

 Its time-bending movement mechanic works incredibly well outside of virtual reality in the base game, but putting that into VR just makes the shooter all the more immersive and engaging.